pboerma/on_offlinetracker/README.md

 # Online and Offline Budget Tracker

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+## Description

+This applicaiton will allow a user to manage their money with a budget tracker that is functional with our without a connection.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user is able to add expenses and deposits to their budget tracker.
+When they enter a transaction offline, it will populate once they are brought back online.

-Offline Functionality:

-  * Enter deposits offline

-  * Enter expenses offline

-When brought back online:

-  * Offline entries should be added to tracker.

 ## User Story
 AS AN avid traveller